 A standalone system is essential for an RM use case because a powerful and easy-to-use system with various features is required to ensure the best customer experience.
 While a make-shift in-house product will likely fail to meet these requirements, a standalone platform can provide the necessary features and capabilities to maintain excellent customer relationships.
 It is also important that along with this, companies look for a modern system, that can accommodate all the customer experience requirements that customers may have in the present day.

-Monitoring and reporting features could be useful for relationship managers to identify customer preferences that come up in conversation and use this to make data driven decisions to satisfy their customers better.
-Hence, companies should look for a service provider that offers comprehensive reporting and analytics to gain insights into customer behavior.
-As these companies don’t usually monitor their staff to display trust that they expect to be passed down as better relationships with customers, this might be a good reason to avoid writing off monitoring features offered by reliable dialers as a factor of consideration.
+Monitoring and reporting features could be useful for relationship managers to identify customer preferences that come up in conversation and use this to make data-driven decisions to satisfy their customers better.
+Hence, companies should look for software that offers comprehensive reporting and analytics to gain insights into customer behavior.
+As these companies don’t usually monitor their staff to display trust that they expect to be passed down as better relationships with customers, the reason primarily mentioned ought to be considered to avoid writing off monitoring features offered by reliable dialers as a factor of consideration.